EmaProv/EmaProv/README.md

 I am a Full Stack Web Developer working with JavaScript and Java.

  - I’m interested in Web Development, DevOps and Game Development. 👀
- - I’m currently learning C#, ASP.NET, Maui and a little bit of Unity. 🌱
+ - I’m currently learning Docker, C#, ASP.NET, Maui and a little bit of Unity. 🌱

 For any information you can reach me via:
 :email: enzinodev@gmail.com